 The markings for sterling silver can be stamped with the word “sterling” or with a number that denotes the purity of the silver, like “92.5”or “925”, for example.
 The number refers simply to the fact that the silver is 92.5% pure, which makes it sterling.
 The location of the hallmark stamp depends on the type of jewelry in question.
 On silver necklaces, silver bracelets, and silver anklets, you can typically find this hallmark on the clasp.
 On silver rings, the hallmark is almost always on the inside of the band.
 For flatware, look for a "sterling" stamp on the underside of the utensil.

 2. Acid Testing for Silver Purity

-Because there is so much fake silver on the market, an authentic-looking stamp does not always mean the item is real silver real.
-An nitric acid test may be needed to determine if your silver scrap is real or fake.
+Because there is so much fake silver on the market, an authentic-looking stamp does not always mean something is real silver.
+A nitric acid test may be needed to determine if your silver scrap is real or fake.
 You can find nitric acid silver on eBay for about $4 with free shipping.
 A search for "silver acid" would bring it up.
 Lightly scratch the item that you are looking to test, and then apply a drop or two of nitric acid.
 Items that are only silver plated will cause the liquid to turn green.
 A cloudy gray color will be seen in the liquid if the item is sterling silver.

 3. Polish It

 Using a light-colored, soft cloth, rub the item as if polishing it.
 Look at your cloth.
 If you see black marks on the cloth then the item is more than likely real.
 Real silver tarnishes and oxidizes when it is exposed to air.
 What you’re rubbing off is tarnish from that process.

 Look at your silver items closely, paying attention to coloring.
 A real silver item is usually less cool in tone and not as shiny as silver plated items.
 If there areas on the item that where the color appears to have flaked away, then the item probably isn’t real sterling silver.